Sequoia and Kings Canyon National Parks

 The Sequoia and Kings Canyon National Parks is the consolidated management structure for Sequoia National Park and Kings Canyon National Park in California.
-The two parks have been jointly administered since 1943.
+Both parks have been jointly administered since 1943.
 They have a combined size of 1353 mi2.
 It was designated the UNESCO Sequoia-Kings Canyon Biosphere Reserve in 1976.

 It is open 24 hours a day, every day of the year.
 The Parks feature a wide variety of animals that include over 200 species of birds, gregarious slender salamander, western toad, western spadefoot toad, rainbow trout, coyote, Mexican free-tailed bat, rubber boa, common kingsnake, and many more.